By David Joel Miller.

 Can you get a DUI from drinking Beer?

-Yes, it is not only possible to get a DUI or DWI while drinking beer, it is remarkable common.
+Yes, it is not only possible to get a DUI or DWI while drinking beer, it is remarkably common.

 Lots of people fool themselves into thinking that if they drink beer or wine they are not going to have a problem.
 The truth of the matter is that beer contains alcohol and anything that contains alcohol can get you drunk.